rocket-science-ch/rocketrosti/README.md

 # ROCKETRÖSTI
 Create a conversational agent (think chatbot) to answer questions about textual documents using an LLM such as GPT-4.
 You can import your documents (in *.txt* format) into it.
 The framework is generic enough that information extraction from textual documents is only an example of what it can do.

 You can run a demo after the initial installation.
-It contains a chatbot with mys answers about Switzerland:
+It contains a chatbot with knowledge about Switzerland:

 ![Running Frontend](./rrosti-example.gif)